jmettraux/aachen/src/qac__spell_list.md

 * **Range** T touch
 * **Diameter** -
 * **Duration** 1 rnd
-* **Prolong** 1 WP, 1 rnd
+* **Prolong** 1 CP/rnd

 Hit point draining finger.

 The caster drops the tip of their finger on a victim's skin or fur and drains (1 + skill + attribute modifier) HPs.
-Those HPs are turned into WPs for the caster.
+Those HPs are turned into CPs for the caster.
 The attribute modifier is the one for the attribute used for casting (INT, WIS, or CHA).

 The GM grants a saving throw to the victim or not.